 Star Fox characters have a history of being disappointing Figure Players.
 Fox, Falco, and Wolf (mostly the former two) are based around combos, which the AI cannot consistently pull off — especially not against fellow FPs.
 Fox is rather difficult to train, but he’s got a solid niche in lower-tier tournaments.
 If you’d like to learn more about his metagame history before we continue, feel free to check out his corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

 Special thanks to Riparo for contributing Fox’s training information!

-- Neutral aerial: At later levels, your FP will sometimes launch you upward.
+- At later levels, your FP will sometimes launch you upward.
 When this happens, you can use a neutral air to land!
 Feel free to mix in some back airs too — when using back air, your best bet is to attack with it after falling from the respawn platform.
-That way you don’t have to input a jump (which would then make your FP more likely to jump, which we don’t want).
+That way you don’t have to input a jump (which would make your FP more likely to jump, which we don’t want).

 Raid Boss Training

-Additionally, you can add in a little bit of down smash at the ledge.
 A Raid Boss Fox FP should avoid using any of its special moves offensively; the AI often uses Blaster and Fox Illusion incorrectly and leaves itself vulnerable as a result.
 Fire Fox has too much startup to be a viable attack, and the FP’s usage of Reflector is hard-coded — meaning that by the time it reaches Level 43, it will automatically have learned to reflect projectiles with the move.
 As a side note, if you want to learn more about amiibo training and how it works in this game, check out our general training guide!

 If you would like to read more amiibo training guides, please follow this link.